-From July 11 to October 3, 2021, the monumental paintings by South African artist Deborah Poynton (Durban, 1970) will adorn the Abbey Church of the Drents Museum.
-The beauty of her paintings attracts the visitor and gives the viewer the feeling of entering a new world.
-The artworks have been painted with great attention to the smallest detail.
-In the exhibition Deborah Poynton - Beyond Belief, the Drents Museum presents Deborah Poynton’s most recent work (2008-2020).
-She made the painting Beyond Belief especially for this exhibition.
-The exhibition in Assen is Poynton's first museum exhibition in Europe.
+From 11 July to 3 October 2021, the monumental paintings by South African artist Deborah Poynton (Durban, 1970) can be seen in the Abbey Church (Abdijkerk) of the Drents Museum.
+The beauty of her paintings has a great appeal and gives the viewer the feeling of entering a new world.
+The artworks are painted with great attention to the smallest detail.
+In the exhibition Deborah Poynton - Beyond Belief, the Drents Museum presents her most recent work (2008-2020).
+It is Poynton's first museum exhibition in Europe.

-Deborah Poynton creates paintings in a realistic style, in which she combines pieces of the world she sees around her.
-She places figures, objects and elements from nature together so that a new reality arises.
-Poynton refrains from any judgment and wants to use her works to make visitors aware that everyone perceives the world in their own way and that there is no right or wrong.
+The perception of reality is central in Deborah Poynton's paintings.
+She paints pieces of the world she sees around her on large canvasses.
+She combines figures, objects and elements from nature into a new reality.
+In doing this she makes use of a particular light or places figures together in a space, so that it seems as if there is a story behind the painting.
+She abstains from making any judgment, wanting to use her works to make the viewer aware that everyone perceives the world in their own way and that there is no right or wrong.

-Poynton takes inspiration from her own, private world.
-She works with only a few models, who come from her personal environment, and uses objects she finds at home or during a walk.
-Especially for this exhibition, Poynton made the painting Beyond Belief (2019-2020), which can be seen for the first time in the presentation in Assen.
-Beyond Belief resembles a work of art standing in a church behind the altar.
+Poynton draws inspiration from her own, private world.
+She works with only a few models, from her personal environment, and uses objects she finds at home or during a walk.
+Poynton has made the painting Beyond Belief (2019-2020) especially for this exhibition, and it can be seen for the first time in Assen.
+Beyond Belief resembles a reredos, a work of art that stands behind the altar in a church.
 It contains many references to classical religious paintings, yet it is immediately clear that this work is not religious.
-The figures are painted humanly and the collection of objects appears to have been chosen at random.
+The figures are painted humanly and the collection of objects seems to have been chosen at random.